kardiachain/rust-kardia/packages/vm/README.md

 - Expose `call()` method to execute smart contract code
 - ...

-This KVM should preserve the functionalities of the existing KVM in `go-kardia` and then simplify as `akula` doing.
-Please read more at `akula/execution` for further reading their EVM.
+This KVM should preserve the functionalities of the existing KVM in `go-kardia`.